IgniteUI/igniteui-docfx/en/components/combo.md

 <div class="divider--half"></div>

 ### Custom Values
-Enabling the custom values will add missing from the list, using the combo's interface.
+If the custom values are enabled, the missing item could be added using the UI of the combo.

 ```html
 <igx-combo [allowCustomValues]="true"></igx-combo>